s3781493/Digital-Writing/exercises.md

 <img width="1233" alt="Screen Shot 2024-04-28 at 4 35 02 pm" src="https://github.com/s3781493/digital-writing-folio/assets/162092719/ed0aaf9e-c44c-4c80-a569-af792c5f92da">

-This is a screenshot of the embedded code from Strava, when it is viewed online you can actually click to follow my profile or view the activity on Strava.
+That is a screenshot of the embedded code from Strava.
+When it is viewed online you can actually click to follow my profile or view the activity on Strava.
 (I copied the embedded code into Twine, published it to the file and then screenshotted how it looked on Chrome after opening the index.html file).
 I'm not sure if you can image map over embedded code that already contains links to an external site, so if not I will use the general Strava screenshot:

 ![53207](https://github.com/s3781493/digital-writing-folio/assets/162092719/12556744-aaf1-42fc-8714-d17f900b316c)